weburnit/php-oop/README.md

 - Knowledge of modern best practices/coding patterns.
 - Componential thinking.
 - Knowledge of Docker.
-- Usage of symfony framework.
+- (PHP only) Usage of symfony framework.
 - Usage of MongoDB as persistance storage.